bchacha123/CSCI470/README.md

-# CSCI470-
+# CSCI470
-NIU Computer Science Elective, Programming in Java with professor James Leon
+CSCI 470 Programming in Java, with professor James Leon at Northern Illinois Univeristy.
+There's a total of 6 assignments.